Frequently asked questions: EU citizens

 The documents needed for the registration are listed at the end of the application form.

-Are secure means of support sufficient grounds for the registration of an EU citizen’s right of residence?
+Are sufficient financial resources sufficient grounds for the registration of an EU citizen’s right of residence?

 Yes.
 You can register your right of residence as an EU citizen if you have sufficient funds to stay in Finland.
 Sufficient funds mean that you get by on your own funds and that you have no need to apply for social assistance in Finland.